LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 ### Scale

 The `scale` parameter specifies the amount of scaling to apply to the sprite when it is rendered.
 The default value is `1.0f`, which can be read as "rendering the sprite at 1x the size".
 Increasing this will scale up the size of the sprite and decreasing it will scale down the sprite.

-For this example, let's first reset the rotation back to `0.0f` (removing the 90° rotation we applied above) so we can clearly see the scaling effect.
+For this example, we will first reset the rotation back to `0.0f` (removing the 90° rotation we applied above) so we can clearly see the scaling effect.
 Then we will set the scale of the logo sprite to `1.5f`

 [!code-csharp[](./snippets/scale.cs?highlight=17,21)]